-Congressman Higgins Joins American Cancer Society Cancer Action Network & Roswell Park Cancer Institute to Detail Local Impact of Federal Investments in Cancer Research
+Congressman Higgins Joins American Cancer Society Cancer Action Network & Roswell Park Comprehensive Cancer Center to Detail Local Impact of Federal Investments in Cancer Research

 Potential for Over $101 Million in Cuts to Biomedical Research & 1,600 Job Losses in New York Alone